jdevfullstack-tutorials/learn-to-code/README.md

 opportunity.
 It became the current programming language during that time and scripting languages like PHP (for backend) and JavaScript (for frontend) were emerging to output a web page.

+Then, we can simply stay this way, yet we wanted more.
+Nowadays, creating web pages, even dynamic ones were simplified by several frameworks and ready-made projects that sometimes you don't even need to write a single line of code!
+Software development is becoming more and more automatic!

+But, in reality, the current trend is towards machine learning, where a certain program learns by itself without directly coding it to behave that way!